Update July 2011 - and ongoing....

 PLEASE READ THIS.

-At present, the international mine action industry does not oblige the sharing of accident details, keeps no centralised accident record, and does not itself disseminate lessons learned from accidents.
-These failings illustrate a lack of concern for the safety of deminers that is surprising.
-It would be unprofessional in a nominally "safe" industry - but in "Humanitarian Mine Action", I believe that it indicates gross negligence by those responsible.
-Certainly, it illustrates lack of leadership and a lack of genuinely "humanitarian" concern.
+If lessons were "learned" and applied from the demining accidents on record, it is a very conservative estimate to claim that more than 40% of severely disabling demining injuries could be avoided.
+But the international mine action industry does not oblige the sharing of accident details, keeps no centralised accident record, and does not itself disseminate lessons learned from demining accidents.
+These failings would be unprofessional in a nominally "safe" industry - but in "Humanitarian Mine Action", I believe that it indicates gross negligence.
+It may even be a criminally negligent failure of Duty of Care - rendering all employers liable in litigation.
+Whatever else, their lack of professional concern in this area indicates that UNMAS (and GICHD) lack leadership and any genuinely "humanitarian" concern.

 By accessing these records you are agreeing to be restricted by the following…